gusye1234/chat-spot/README.md

-Also, ChatSpot supports the latest GPT-4 vision, you can snip anywhere of your screen and ask about it🤯:
+Also, ChatSpot supports the latest GPT-4 vision, you can snip anywhere from your screen and ask about it🤯:

 <p align="center">
   <img src="https://github.com/gusye1234/chat-spot/releases/download/v0.0.3/vision.gif" alt="show" style="border-radius:20px;">